JanWielemaker/pip-janus/janus-xsb.md

 about the XSB exception is available to Python through the `janus-py` function ` jns_get_error_message()`,*

-*Consider what happens when trying to consult a file that doesn't exist in any of the XSB library paths.
-In this case, XSB's `consult/1` throws an exception, the `janus-py` sub-system catches it and raises a Python error as mentioned above.
+*Consider what happens when trying to consult a file that doesn’t exist in any of the XSB library paths.
+In this case, XSB’s `consult/1` throws an exception, the `janus-py` sub-system catches it and raises a Python error as mentioned above.
 The Python error is easily handled: for instance by calling the function in a block such as the following:*